 For my best sourdough loaf, I currently do the following (based on my equipment and environment):

 - Make sure the starter is on top form and recently fed and watered – if it’s been chilling out in the fridge to slow down the fermentation process then give it a 50/50 organic flour and water feeding, a good mix to aerate it and at least a day at room temperature.
-You’ll know that it’s good to go if a spoonful of the starter floats in water.
+TOP TIP: You’ll know that it’s good to go if a spoonful of the starter floats in water.

 - Before going to bed, mix 80g of the starter with 80g of organic white bread flour and 80g water.
 This is your sponge.
 Cover it with a cloth or a shower cap (it’s your yeast-farming duty to liberate them from hotel rooms at every opportunity).

-- The following morning, start the autolyse process by mixing 50g organic white rye flour and 450g organic white bread flour into your sponge with 300ml tepid water.
+- The following morning, start the autolyse process by mixing 50g organic white rye flour and 450g organic white bread flour into your sponge with 300g tepid water.
 Leave it (covered with a shower cap) for an hour or so.
 This will allow the flour to fully absorb the water, start the fermentation process, and ultimately make it much easier to knead.

-- Add 15g salt dissolved in a splash of water and knead your dough for 10 minutes until it’s beautifully smooth and elastic.
+- Add 15g salt dissolved in a splash of water (about 10g) and knead your dough for 10 minutes until it’s beautifully smooth and elastic.
 There’s some real technique to be developed in kneading and shaping your dough, especially when it’s wet, but it isn’t hard to get the hang of it and if you’re like me, you’ll eventually find it more therapeutic than stressful.

 - We now venture into bulk fermentation.
 Leave your dough covered for an hour and then lovingly ‘stretch and fold’ with wet hands a few times to incorporate a touch more water and increase hydration à la ‘eau de bassinage’.
 This technique will help to develop the gluten further and improve the crumb.
 Repeat this each hour and then after four hours, shape the dough.
 To help it keep its shape, you want to stretch the gluten to wrap around itself tightly.
 I do this by drawing the dough towards myself (google/youtube it).